Everything AboutCertified Mail

 + Return Receipt

-Everything above, plus you get a copy of the signature (electronic PDF or physical card).
+Everything above, plus a copy of the signature for your records.

 Frequently Asked Questions